Access | ||

 Canvas runs in your web browser and supports using Chrome, Edge, Firefox, or Safari.
 For which versions work, check the Canvas supported browser page.
 Canvas will not work with Internet Explorer.

-For the best experience with a screen reader, use a combination of Firefox / JAWS (Windows) or Safari / VoiceOver (Mac).
+For the best experience with a screen reader, use a combination of Firefox or Chrome and JAWS (Windows) / NVDA (Windows) or Voiceover (Mac and iOS mobile) / Talkback (Android Mobile).

 Tips

-- You will log in to Canvas at canvas.ubc.ca using your UBC CWL (Campus-Wide Login).
-If you don’t have a CWL, please sign up for a CWL first.
+• You will log in to Canvas at canvas.ubc.ca using your UBC CWL (Campus-Wide Login).
+If you don’t have one, please sign up for a UBC CWL first.

-- You can also access Canvas using the Canvas Student app on your mobile device.
+• You can also access Canvas on your mobile device using the Canvas Student app.
 Use the app for anything except quizzes and exams.
 The small screen size does not fit the quiz layout very well.

 How do I use Canvas?

-All courses at UBC have a matching Canvas course created at the beginning of term, and you are automatically enrolled in yours.
-To get started, log in to Canvas with your UBC CWL at canvas.ubc.ca.
+All courses at UBC have a matching Canvas course created at the beginning of term, and you are automatically added to any courses that you are enrolled in.

 Click any bar below to find instructions and tips for using Canvas.